KiNeMspA/medtrackr/README.md

 A Flutter-based medication tracking app to manage medications, dosages, schedules, and history.

+## Notes for Grok**:
+- Always provide code snippets with clear instructions on where to paste them in the specified files.
+Do not include full file replacements unless explicitly requested.
+(May 27, 2025, 10:38 PM AEST)
+- Provide minimal code snippets targeting specific changes, avoiding full file replacements unless necessary, to save memory.
+Include precise placement instructions.
+(May 27, 2025, 11:18 PM AEST)
+- Information cards use `Themes.informationCardDecoration` for consistent styling (off-white, yellow border, shadow).
+-
 ## Features Implemented
 To update this section:
 - Add new features or fixes under the relevant category.